The 5 Best EQ Plugins for Video Editors

 SurferEQ2 is a truly unique equalizer.
 It has all the functionality of your common or garden high end EQ - multiple band types, excellent sounding filter algorithms and highly flexible band shaping capabilities – as well as an exciting one of a kind capability.

-The key stand out feature, and the one for which it is named, is the ability for this EQ to ‘surf’.
+The key stand out feature, and the one for which it is named, is the ability for this equalizer plugin to ‘surf’.
 This means that EQ bands can detect the pitch of the root of your voice and, as you speak, adjust the shape of the EQ as the pitch of your voice changes.
-This allows you to keep consistent tiimbre across the entirety of your voiceover, no matter how much your voice may vary.
+This allows you to keep consistent timbre across the entirety of your voiceover, no matter how much your voice may vary.

 For many video makers this may be an unnecessary extra complication to the sound editing process.
-However, for those who really want to nail their sound, and who are willing to pay the $199 price point, this is a one of a kind EQ for doing just that.
+However, for those who really want to nail their sound and create some truly unique SFX, and who are willing to pay the $199 price point, this is a one of a kind EQ for doing just that.

 The strength of the curve it provides can be fine tuned and you can alter it to only affect certain frequencies.
 This means you can very quickly achieve an excellent sounding EQ curve and personalise it in a matter of seconds.